PitPik/tinyDatePicker/README.md

 # tinyDatePicker and calendar

 Looking for tiny foot print, fast, scaleable, flexible and pluggable...<br>
-This 4.91KB (gZip; 11.79KB minified) small date/time picker provides a lot of hooks for developers to write plugins, calendars, agendas, etc.
+This 4.91KB (gZip; 11.79KB minified) small date/time picker provides a lot of hooks for developers to write plugins, calendars, agendas, etc. This is not only a picker but a set of modules that can be used to build a date/agenda based app.

 ##Demo
 See **demo** at [dematte.at/tinyDatePicker](http://dematte.at/tinyDatePicker)